seahrh/pocojo/README.md

 TODO if I had more time :)

+* Since FB comments turned on, the Wordpress system doesn't seem to capture comments anymore.
+May need to right-truncate data
 * Filtering: set a max threshold for document frequency, numeric stopwords like '10AM'
 * Add features from post metadata: day-of-week published
 * Feature selection: chi-square